containers/ramalama/docs/ramalama.conf.5.md

 Store AI Models in the specified directory

+**temp**="0.8"
+Temperature of the response from the AI Model llama.cpp explains this as:

+    The lower the number is, the more deterministic the response will be.

+    The higher the number is the more creative the response will be, but moe likely to go off topic if set too high.

+        Usage: Lower numbers are good for virtual assistants where we need deterministic responses.
+Higher numbers are good for roleplay or creative tasks like editing stories

 **transport**="ollama"

 Specify the default transport to be used for pulling and pushing of AI Models.
 Options: oci, ollama, huggingface.
 RAMALAMA_TRANSPORT environment variable overrides this field.